Franca Florio: Last years and death

-Cultural depiction
+Cultural depictions

-The famous Giovanni Boldini's "Portrait of Franca Florio" was commissioned by Ignazio Florio.
+The famous Giovanni Boldini's Portrait of Donna Franca Florio was commissioned by Ignazio Florio.
 Boldini's initial, beautifully provocative version, painted in 1901 was not approved of by Ignazio Florio.
 He reportedly found it risqué and "unnatural and unreal" looking and demanded that Boldini lengthen the dress and add full sleeves with wide black lace.
 Once Boldini had reworked the work to oblige his commissioner's discontent it was exhibited at the 1903 Venice Biennial.

 The portrait remained like this until 1924 when, with the demise of the Florio family's wealth, Baron Maurice de Rothschild acquired it.

-Therefore, Rothschild engaged Boldini to restore it to its original sensual version.
+Rothschild engaged Boldini to restore it to its original sensual version.
 This story has however come under scrutiny, as the dress Donna Florio wears is more contemporary to the fashion of the 1910's than 1901.
 Recent x-ray analyzes has discovered that there is another layer of paint beneath the central and lower area of current version of the portrait, raising the strong possibility that it was the long sleeved, foot length dress that was depicted in the original version of the painting.
 After two auction (Christie's 1995 and Sotheby's 2005), the painting has been on display at the Grand Hotel Villa Igiea in Palermo since 2006.
 In 2017 it gone to auction again.
 It is said that the necklace in the painting, with 365 pearls, one for each day of the year, was a present from the husband, begging forgiveness for his many affairs.

 Franca Florio, regina di Palermo is the title of a full-length narrative ballet in two acts, with music by Lorenzo Ferrero and scenario, choreography and staging by Luciano Cannito.
 A commission by the Teatro Massimo in Palermo, the work premiered there on 22 November 2007 with Carla Fracci in the title role, and was restaged in June 2010.